-- Metabolic syndrome.
-Early evidence shows that taking a specific chromium product (Chromax, Nutrition21) twice daily for 12 weeks does not affect weight, waist circumferences, blood sugar, or cholesterol levels in people with metabolic syndrome.
+- A grouping of symptoms that increase the risk of diabetes, heart disease, and stroke (metabolic syndrome).
+Early evidence shows that taking a specific chromium product twice daily for 12 weeks does not affect weight, waist circumferences, blood sugar, or cholesterol levels in people with metabolic syndrome.

 - Heart attack.
 Research shows that having low chromium levels in the toenail is associated with an increased risk for heart attack.
 However, toenail levels might not accurately measure chromium levels in the body.
 There is no reliable research showing that chromium supplements can prevent a heart attack.

-- Turner's syndrome (an inherited disease that often leads to diabetes).
-Early research shows chromium supplements might improve the processing of sugar and fat in people with Turner's syndrome.
+- An inherited condition that causes short stature and learning disability in girls (Turner syndrome).
+Early research shows that chromium supplements might improve the processing of sugar and fat in people with Turner syndrome.

 - High blood sugar related to steroid use.

 - Other conditions.

-Breast-feeding: Chromium is LIKELY SAFE to use while breast-feeding when taken by mouth in amounts that are equal to or less than "adequate intake" (AI) levels.
+Breast-feeding: Chromium is LIKELY SAFE to use while breast-feeding when taken by mouth in amounts that do not exceed "adequate intake" (AI) levels.
 The AI for breast-feeding women 14 to 18 years-old is 44 mcg daily.
 For breast-feeding women 19 to 50 years-old it is 45 mcg daily.
 There is not enough reliable information about the safety of taking higher amounts of chromium if you are breast-feeding.
 Stay on the safe side and avoid use.

 Children: Chromium is LIKELY SAFE when taken by mouth in amounts that do not exceed the "adequate intake" (AI) levels for children.
 For infants 0 to 6 months-old, the AI is 0.2 mcg daily; 7 to 12 months, 5.5 mcg.
 For children 1 to 3 years-old, the AI is 11 mcg; 4 to 8 years-old, 15 mcg.
 For boys 9 to 13 years-old, the AI is 25 mcg; 14 to 18 years-old, 35 mcg.
 For girls 9 to 13 years-old, the AI is 21 mcg; 14 to 18 years-old, 24 mcg.
 Taking chromium by mouth is POSSIBLY SAFE for children when used in amounts that exceed the AI levels.